nicole-tan/Cornell-VEL/README.md

 Due to the PickupParent script, the user can currently pick up spheres and other GameObjects from the floor by pressing down the Trigger button.
 They can then proceed to throw the objects with accurate velocity by flinging their arms and releasing the Trigger button.
 In order to reset the GameObjects to their original positions, the user can press the Touchpad button.

 ##GUI System
-The GUI appears only on the computer screen.
-It allows researchers to input an ID number as well as the input and output controllers and the percentage of gain that should appear when the participant moves.
+The GUI appears on only the computer screen.
+It allows researchers to input an ID number that will save the saved file including all tracking information under a CSV file of that name.
+Alongside this, researchers can add in the input and output controllers from a dropdown menu [Inputs: Left and right controller; Outputs: Left Hand, Right Hand, Left Foot, Right Foot] as well as the percentage of gain that appears when the participant moves.
 This allows researchers to very easily and intuitively manipulate what the participant perceives as their own movements in Virtual Reality.

 ###To Be Implemented
 * Recording data in columns